We all know the purpose of using cat litter when you own a cat, but you might be surprised at the multitude of uses for cat litter around the home?

 Even just one good tip can make a huge difference in solving a pesky problem.

-I hope you had an ah ha moment when reading some of the ideas for using cat litter.
+I hope you had an ah ha moment when reading some of these ideas for using cat litter.